Motivation for analyzing time series data

 residual or “noise”

-Briefly describe one reason for a structural break in a time series.
+On your own: Describe one example of a structural break in a time series.

 We might want to forecast. . .